Karl Scully: The Irish Tenors

 Karl's was heard by two Irish Tenors, Anthony Kearns and Finbar Wright, who invited him to join the group in 2006.
-Soon after Karl returned to the screens to star in ‘The Irish Tenors and Friends,’ a 10 part television show.
+Soon after Karl returned to the screens to star in 'The Irish Tenors and Friends,' a 10 part television show.

-From 2006–2011, Karl was a member of The Irish Tenors and performed with them and as a soloist in Europe and the USA.
+From 2006–2011, Karl was a member of The Irish Tenors and performed with them and as a soloist in Europe and the US.